MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-summaries.md

 ## Formulas for rxSummary

 The *rxSummary* function provides descriptive statistics using a *formula* argument similar to that used in R’s modeling functions.
 With one exception, the formula given to *rxSummary* may not contain a response variable, so that *rxSummary* is generally given a formula of the form “~ predictors.”
-For example, returning to the CensusWorkers data file we used in Chapter 4, we can obtain a data summary of that file as follows:
+For example, returning to the CensusWorkers data file we used in other aritcles and tutorials, we can obtain a data summary of that file as follows:

 	# Formulas in rxSummary